Aquifer Recharge at Flatford Swamp

 During the stakeholder engagement process, the District received inquiries from the agricultural community about water quality.
 In coordination with the UF/IFAS Plant Diagnostic Center, District staff confirmed that there was no presence of Phytophthora, a mold that could impact certain agricultural crops, in the surface water.
 Testing continued twice a year for approximately four years.
 Considering continuous negative results, phytophthora sampling stopped at the end of 2021.

-Rowe Drilling conducted drilling on all four wells at the Flatford site.
-Drilling of the final well was completed in April of 2019.
-Jones Edmonds completed the design of the diversion infrastructure and TLC Diversified began construction in August 2020
+Rowe Drilling conducted drilling on one recharge well and three monitoring wells at the Flatford site and completed drilling activities in April of 2019.
+Jones Edmonds completed the design of the diversion infrastructure and TLC Diversified began construction in August 2020.

 The majority of the construction of the diversion infrastructure was completed in September 2021.
 This included the installation of the borehole control valve, and construction of the intake structure, recharge building, recharge pump, and chemical feed shed.
-Development of the FDEP UIC permit renewal request is underway.
-Following May 2021 permitting discussions with FDEP, staff is implementing a new treatment concept that includes the use of chloramines for disinfection and Sodium Bisulfite (SBS) for dissolved oxygen removal.
-Construction of this new system is completed.
+Following May 2021 permitting discussions with FDEP, staff implemented a new treatment concept that included the use of chloramines for disinfection and Sodium Bisulfite (SBS) for dissolved oxygen removal.
+Construction of this chemical treatment system is completed.
+The FDEP UIC permit renewal request was submitted in December 2021.

-A wetland monitoring project is also being conducted by District staff to track any changes in hydrology and vegetation that may be caused by the recharge well operation.
+A wetland monitoring project is also being conducted by District staff to track any changes in hydrology and/or vegetation that may be influenced by operational testing of the recharge well.

 The District will continue to work with key stakeholders and other interested parties.
 Please contact the project manager with any questions.